-As you guys know well, I’m not really made for winter.
-I’ve spent the last few years in the southern hemisphere always chasing the sun and fleeing from the cold.
+As you guys know well, I'm not really made for winter.
+I've spent the last few years in the southern hemisphere always chasing the sun and fleeing from the cold.
 I love the tropical heat and coming back to the UK last Christmas was a heck of a shock to the system as we suffered the worst winter I have ever seen in England.
-This year, I’ll be spending the winter in Northern Germany which I’m expecting to be colder and darker than anything I have previously experienced.
-I’m nervous, but that’s why I’m taking the time now to prepare and really make sure I’m ready for when it hits.
-So what am I focusing on and how can you prepare your seasonal self-care routine for when winter strikes?
+This year, I'll be spending the winter in Northern Germany which I'm expecting to be colder and darker than anything I have previously experienced.
+I'm nervous, but that's why I'm taking the time now to prepare and really make sure I'm ready for when it hits.
+So how can you prepare your seasonal self-care routine for when the winter blues strike?

 My top seasonal self-care tips

 Make the most of every last sunny day